 - Acted for two separate Japanese Banks in relation to the provision of two separate sets of facilities, involving term loan facilities and revolving credit facilities of up to an aggregate of USD300 million each, with two related borrowers in the maritime industry, secured by a guarantee of the holding company.
 Our work included liaising with a Hong Kong counsel in relation to one of the borrowers incorporated in Hong Kong.

 - Acted for a Japanese company in relation to the provision of a share charge over the shares of a listed company in Singapore pursuant to a deed of settlement between the Japanese company and an individual based in Singapore.
-Our work included providing advise to the Japanese company in relation to the form of security to be taken to secure the indebtedness owing to the Japanese company and advising the Japanese company on the procedures of enforcement of a share charge over listed shares of a company in Singapore.
+Our work included providing advice to the Japanese company in relation to the form of security to be taken to secure the indebtedness owing to the Japanese company and advising the Japanese company on the procedures of enforcement of a share charge over listed shares of a company in Singapore.

+- Acted for a major local bank to finance the general corporate funding requirements of an Indonesia-incorporated Borrower.
 This transaction involved reviewing the facility agreement in respect of a term loan and a revolving credit facility.
 Our work also included liaising with an Indonesian counsel and an English counsel.

 - Acted for an English bank in a structured finance transaction which involved a Luxembourg borrower and a forward purchase agreement.
 The facility is a revolving credit facility of up to GBP135 million.
 Our work included structuring and coordinating with foreign counsels from the respective jurisdictions.

-- Acted for Seletar Mall in the Intercompany Loan and in its provision of a second-ranking mortgage and other securities to SPH (“Second-ranking Securities”) as security for such Intercompany Loan, which Second-ranking Securities are to rank after the First-ranking Securities (as defined in paragraph 3 below); and
+(2) Acted for Seletar Mall in the Intercompany Loan and in its provision of a second-ranking mortgage and other securities to SPH (“Second-ranking Securities”) as security for such Intercompany Loan, which Second-ranking Securities are to rank after the First-ranking Securities (as defined in paragraph 3 below); and

-Seletar Mall is a joint venture between SPH (indirectly through the wholly-owned subsidiary Moon Holdings Pte Ltd) and United Engineers Developments Pte Ltd (“UE”) and we also acted for UED as the minority shareholder of Seletar Mall in the securities provided to Oversea-Chinese Banking Corporation Limited under the Seletar Mall Borrowings.
+Seletar Mall is a joint venture between SPH (indirectly through the wholly-owned subsidiary Moon Holdings Pte Ltd) and United Engineers Developments Pte Ltd (“UE”) and we also acted for UED as the minority shareholder of Seletar Mall in the securities provided to Oversea-Chinese Banking Corporation Limited to secure the Seletar Mall Borrowings.

-- Acted for a syndicate of local and foreign banks in relation to the secured refinancing of facilities of up to SGD 270 million in connection with a luxury hotel in a resort island in Singapore and in relation to the several securities provided to such local and foreign banks in such refinancing.
+- Acted for a syndicate of local and foreign banks in relation to the secured refinancing of facilities of up to SGD 270 million in connection with a luxury hotel in a resort island in Singapore and in relation to several securities provided to such local and foreign banks in such refinancing.

 - Acted for a set of banks in separate transactions in connection with the borrowings by a REIT of facilities in aggregate of up to SGD 350 million for its working capital purposes and, to fund its acquisition of an investment vehicle, which owns a commercial building in the central business district of Singapore.